 The most famous type of Portugal residence permit among expats is the Golden Visa.
 This, despite the popular nickname, is not a visa, but a special residence permit for investors and their families.

-The Residence Permit for Investment Activity (ARI) program was launched by the Portuguese government in 2009.
+The Portuguese government launched the Residence Permit for Investment Activity (ARI) program in 2009.
 And, despite many controversies, it continues to this day as one of the main attractions for foreign investment in Portugal.

 The ARI is given to international investors who perform different types of investments in Portugal.
-From investments in Portuguese funds, capital transfer to a national bank, investment in real estate, companies, and even scientific research.
-As you can read on our Complete Guide to the Golden Visa, this process allows investors to:
+From investments in Portuguese funds, capital transfers to a national bank, investments in real estate, companies, and even scientific research.
+As you can read in our Complete Guide to the Golden Visa, this process allows investors to: